savetheclocktower/daubjs/docs/lexer.md

 This cries out for a permanent solution, but for now I’m having luck with flattening and rebuilding the tree, only adding hierarchy where it’s opted into by a lexer.
 For instance, the `LEXER_STRING` lexer specifies a `scopes: "string"` option in its definition, and emits it when running against a string.
 When the tree-flattener encounters that property in the output, it knows to create a group and put all of the string lexer’s children into the group.

-When converting the rebuilt tree to HTML, Daub will emit `spans` with `class` attributes that match the lexer’s `name` properties (except for `raw: true` rules), but you can override this with the `scopes` property if the rule’s name isn’t a suitable value for `class`.
+Keep this difference in mind: when a lexer tree is transformed to HTML,

+* lexers and sub-lexers themselves are **opt-in**: won’t wrap their output in a `<span class="whatever">` _unless_ the lexer itself was defined with a `scopes` option, **but**
+* lexer rules are **opt-out**: their matches _will_ be wrapped in `<span class="whatever">`, where `whatever` is either the rule’s `scopes` property (if present) or the rule’s `name`, _unless_ the rule specifies `raw: true`.

 The `renderLexerTree` function from `Utils` will convert lexer output to HTML, but you’ll probably want to use `balanceAndHighlightByLexer` instead.
 It works like `balanceByLexer`, but returns both a string index and the HTML serialization of the lexer tree.

 This is ideal because you still have to use the lexer to determine the bounds of the match, so it makes the most sense to render the HTML at the same time to prevent wasted work.

+Which brings us to the task of integrating all this work into a grammar.
 Since the `index` callback passes a `Context`, you can use that to store the HTML output and retrieve it in an `after` callback:

 ```js
 let JSX_TAG_ROOT = new Grammar({